 What is e-invoicing?

-E-invoices can be sent directly between systems, even if the buyer and supplier are using different software, as long as both are Peppol e-invoicing enabled.
+E-invoices can be sent directly between a buyer’s and supplier’s systems, as long as both are Peppol e-invoicing enabled.

 The ATO as a Peppol Authority

-Australia and New Zealand (A-NZ) have jointly announced the adoption of the Peppol framework for e-invoicing.
-The framework is used in over 34 countries and is increasingly being adopted worldwide, helping to support international trade.
+Australia and New Zealand (A-NZ) have adopted the Peppol framework for e-invoicing.
+The framework is becoming accepted globally (it is used in over 34 countries) helping to support international trade and opening up international opportunities for Australian businesses.

-Peppol Authorities are established at a national level and are responsible for setting local requirements and managing participants of e-invoicing within its country.
+Peppol Authorities are established at a national level and are responsible for setting local requirements and managing participants of Peppol within the country.

 The ATO became a Peppol Authority on behalf of the Australian Government on 31 October 2019.

-Although Australia and New Zealand have separate Peppol Authorities, the functions and technical support activities have been aligned to support one another.
+Although Australia and New Zealand have their own Peppol Authorities, the functions and technical support activities have been aligned to support one another.

 Read more about our Peppol Authority functions.